AHS Mini-Residency

 Upon completion of this course, participants will be able to:

-4. Describe laser release protocols including device selection, anesthesia, and post-operative care.
+Describe laser release protocols including device selection, anesthesia considerations, and post-operative care

-5. Evaluate infant, child, and adolescent case studies to understand treatment pathways and outcomes.
+Analyze infant, child, and adolescent case studies to understand treatment decisions and outcomes

-6. Implement systems for staff training, patient communication, and insurance/billing.
+Implement systems for team communication, patient education, and case acceptance

 Upon completion of this course, participants will be able to:

-4. Describe laser release protocols including device selection, anesthesia, and post-operative care.
+Describe laser release protocols including device selection, anesthesia considerations, and post-operative care

-5. Evaluate infant, child, and adolescent case studies to understand treatment pathways and outcomes.
+Analyze infant, child, and adolescent case studies to understand treatment decisions and outcomes

-6. Implement systems for staff training, patient communication, and insurance/billing.
+Implement systems for team communication, patient education, and case acceptance

 Integrating Laser Tongue Tie Releases into Pediatric Airway - Sleep Dentistry